sg6/typescript-jquery-starter/README.md

 # TypeScript jQuery Starter Project

 This projects is an example of how to use a simple jQuery app with TypeScript.
-Aside of TypeScript and jQuery we use webpack for bundling and make the app working for browsers.
+Aside of TypeScript and jQuery we use vite for bundling and make the app working for browsers.

+This project is backend friendly, which means it is configured to be used everywhere, not only for frontend-focused applications.

 ## Structure